g-ford/cradle/part6/README.markdown

 And that's all we have to do to support simple variables in our parser.
 Now we can parse statments like `1+a-3*c` and the corresponding `Expression` is `Sub (Add (Num 1) (Var 'a')) (Mul (Num 3) (Var 'c'))`.
 I don't know about you, but that was easier than I expected.

+Assignment, now unsurprisingly, is similarly two extra lines of code.
+Again, a new type constructor and a new pattern for the parser.

+Assignment is usually defined as:

+    <Assignment>::=<Ident>=<Expression>

+And as usually we will limit ourselves to one character for identities, so our type constructor will use `Char`:

+    data Expression = Num Int
+                    | Add Expression Expression
+                    | Sub Expression Expression
+                    | Mul Expression Expression
+                    | Div Expression Expression
+                    | Var Char
+                    | Assign Char Expression
+                    deriving (Show)

+And the `parse` pattern is